snicholson-qualys/cloud-perimeter-scan/README.md

     *Example Data* - example.region.elb.amazonaws.com,123456789012
     This script uses columns elbDns and accountId by column name, if these are not present in the file, the script will log errors on ELB DNS lookups

+  cloud-accounts.csv helper file:

+    A helper file is provided for creating the ./cloud-accounts.csv file from the Qualys AssetView Connectors list for all connectors that have

+    1. Activation for VM module
+    2. disabled=false
+    3. type=AWS

+    This helper file will not provide BU, tagId, or tagName fields.
+The helper file can be modified to populate this values as needed. helper file provides the data for name, accountId, and connectorId from the Qualys AssetView Connector list and takes one input
+    "--optionprofile 123456"
+    To run the helper file run: python create_cloudAccounts_map.py --optionprofile 123456

   exceptionTracking: